 - Be sure to use kosher salt, do not use table salt in this recipe.
 Table salt measures differently than kosher salt and your chicken will be too salty with table salt.
 I typically use Diamond Crystal kosher salt.

-- Make sure the liquid is completely cooled before you add the chicken for food safety reasons.
-Sometimes when I’m in a hurry, I add a cup of ice cubes to help speed the process along.
+Make sure the liquid is completely cooled before you add the chicken for food safety reasons.
+You can add ice cubes to help speed the process along.

 You can cook this type of chicken in any way that you would normally cook a whole chicken.
-Here are a few ideas to get you started.
+Check out some of my favorite recipes below.
+Sometimes I like to add a few teaspoons of chicken seasoning to the outside of the bird before I cook it.

 - Roasted Chicken with Garlic and Herbs